-Armando Minjarez is a Mexican interdisciplinary artist, designer and community organizer.
+Armando Minjarez is a Mexican interdisciplinary artist, designer, and community organizer.
 He came to this country as a teenager and soon became involved in the Kansas immigrant struggle and the national campaign calling for the passing of the DREAM Act in 2004.
-Immigration and displacement has been at the center of his community organizing work.

-Armando has traveled, conducted research, and facilitated workshops and trainings on racism, displacement, migration and creative expression in Canada, USA, Mexico, and throughout Europe.
-His work has been featured on the New York Times, Buzzfeed, C Magazine and published in peer-reviewed scientific journals.
+Armando has presented work, conducted research, and facilitated workshops and trainings on racism, displacement, migration and creative expression in Canada, USA, Mexico, and throughout Europe.
+He has been the recipient of several grants, and his creative and community work has been featured on the New York Times, Buzzfeed, C Magazine, CityLab Latino and published in peer-reviewed scientific journals.

 Photo Credit: Kevin Wildt